 Resetting Hidden Messages

-Some Parallels Desktop dialogs and assistant windows are provided with the Do not show this message again option.
+Some Parallels Desktop dialogs and windows are provided with the Do not show this message again option.
 If you select this option, the corresponding dialog will not appear next time you perform the same operation.
-Using the Reset button, you can reset all dialogs and assistant windows with this option selected so that they would be displayed again each time you initiate the corresponding operation.
+Using the Reset Warnings button, you can reset all dialogs and windows with this option selected so that they would be displayed again each time you initiate the corresponding operation.

 Locking Parallels Desktop Preferences

 If you want to prevent Parallels Desktop Preferences from further unauthorized changes, click the Lock icon at the bottom of the window.
 The next time anybody wants to change the settings in any pane of Parallels Desktop Preferences, an administrator's password will be required.